What the Work Bonus is

 Who can get it

-You can get the Work Bonus if both of these apply to you:
+You can get the Work Bonus if all of these apply to you:

 How to get it

 You don’t need to apply for the Work Bonus.